ahmedgh970/traffic-diffuser/README.md

 ## The official PyTorch implementation of TrafficDiffuser <br><sub>Denoising Diffusion Model for Traffic Simulation</sub>
+This project features a traffic simulation model for conditional trajectory generation using diffusion models.

 ![TrafficDiffuser overall architecture](docs/asset/TrafficDiffuser.png)

-This repo features a traffic simulation model for conditional trajectory generation using diffusion models.

 The repository is organised as follows:
   * [Documentation](#documentation)